MENU

 ❤ Payment & Pick Up

-$10 nonrefundable deposit is required to hold any gerbil.
+A nonrefundable $10 deposit is required to hold a pair of gerbils.

 ❤ Contact Information